ts4nfdi/terminology-service-suite/README.md

 the CI/CD pipeline will publish a new package release depending on the analysis of semantic release.
 The built registry module can then be integrated into existing projects.

-This work was done as part of the NFDI4Health Consortium and is published on behalf of this Consortium (www.nfdi4health.de).
-It is funded by the Deutsche Forschungsgemeinschaft (DFG, German Research Foundation) – project number 442326535.

 ## Documentation